ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 ### Quota Parameter {#ratelimitpolicy-quota}

  The "q" parameter value MUST be a non-negative Integer.
-The value indicates the quota allocated for client activity (counted in quota units) for a given quota partition ({{quota}}).
+The value indicates the quota allocated for client activity (counted in quota units) for a given quota partition.

 ### Quota Unit Parameter {#ratelimitpolicy-quotaunit}